Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Your company is planning on setting an Azure environment by setting up a subscription and Azure AD.
 They need to purchase a low-cost option support plan.
 The support plan needs to ensure 24*7 access to support engineers by phone or email.
 You suggest opting for the Basic Support plan.
-Does this support the requirement
+Does this support the requirement?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Your company is planning on setting an Azure environment by setting up a subscription and Azure AD.
 They need to purchase a low-cost option support plan.
 The support plan needs to ensure 24*7 access to support engineers by phone or email.
 You suggest opting for the Standard Support plan.
-Does this support the requirement
+Does this support the requirement?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Does Microsoft release most of the Azure services in private preview before being introduced in public preview
+### Does Microsoft release most of the Azure services in private preview before being introduced in public preview?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Is it true that Azure services released in public preview can only be managed via the Azure command line interface
+### Is it true that Azure services released in public preview can only be managed via the Azure command line interface?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Is it true that an Azure service that is released in private preview is made available to all Azure customers
+### Is it true that an Azure service that is released in private preview is made available to all Azure customers?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Is it true that an Azure service that is released in public preview is made available to all Azure customers
+### Is it true that an Azure service that is released in public preview is made available to all Azure customers?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Is it true that an Azure service that is released as generally available is made available to all Azure customers
+### Is it true that an Azure service that is released as generally available is made available to all Azure customers?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Can a single Microsoft Account be used to manage multiple Azure subscriptions
+### Can a single Microsoft Account be used to manage multiple Azure subscriptions?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

-### Is it possible to merge subscriptions into a single subscription
+### Is it possible to merge subscriptions into a single subscription?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### A company has just started using Azure.
 They have setup a subscription and started deploying resources to Azure.
-Would they be guaranteed a service level agreement of at least 99.9% for paid Azure services
+Would they be guaranteed a service level agreement of at least 99.9% for paid Azure services?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### A company has just started using Azure.
 They have setup a subscription and started deploying resources to Azure.
-Could the company increase the SLA for their resources by deploying resources across multiple regions
+Could the company increase the SLA for their resources by deploying resources across multiple regions?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### A company has just started using Azure.
 They have setup a subscription and started deploying resources to Azure.
-Could the company increase the SLA for their resources by purchasing multiple subscriptions
+Could the company increase the SLA for their resources by purchasing multiple subscriptions?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### A set of virtual machines have been created in a subscription.
 You have now paid for a new subscription.
-Is it possible to move the virtual machines to the new subscription
+Is it possible to move the virtual machines to the new subscription?

 - [x] Yes.
 - [ ] No.